Ghosting After A Serious Relationship

 I felt a bit calmer when I discovered that ghosting wasn’t induced by me.
 It told me I deserved respect and made me see that even if he never regrets ghosting me, I would be okay with it.
 That’s why I soon completely disassociated from him and didn’t want anything to do with him anymore.
 I was happy just spending time with friends and family because they had my best interests at heart.

-I hope that this article has helped you understand what to do and not do when you get ghosted after a serious relationship.
+I hope this article has helped you understand what to do and not do when you get ghosted after a serious relationship.
 If it did, comment below.
 I’d like to know how you’re coping with the post-breakup blues.
 If you didn’t get ghosted though, feel free to comment as well.
 Let us know what you think about ghosters.

 And if you’d like to talk with us about someone who ghosted you, sign up for coaching with us.

-151 thoughts on “Ghosting After A Serious Relationship”
+153 thoughts on “Ghosting After A Serious Relationship”

 1. I don’t know if this is considered ghosting but my ex girlfriend broke off with me right as we were trying to fix the relationship once she found out I reached out to her dad.
 I reached out to her dad once when she first broke up with me 2 months ago as I was not thinking straight and feeling devastated from the break up.
 She broke up with me via text straight after confronting me about reaching out to her dad and instantly blocked me on everything without hearing an explanation.
 This cuts deep.